-Everything about the Kashmir valley has it own charm, in a very bright and colorful way.
-Even after I moved ahead from the view-point which from where I had the first glimpse of the Kashmir valley and proceeded towards Srinagar, the colorful surroundings always kept company.
+Everything about the Kashmir valley has its own charm, in a very bright and colourful way.
+Even after I moved ahead from the viewpoint which from where I had the first glimpse of the Kashmir valley and proceeded towards Srinagar, the colourful surroundings always kept company.

 Okay!
 Let me ask you something.
 Has something like this ever happened to you?

-On reaching Srinagar, I knew where I had to go before I do anything else there 😉 .
-The Dal lake, to say the very least, was way more serene and beautiful than I had expected it to be.
-This being one of the most famous touristy places in entire Kashmir, I had expected the place to be teeming with lost-in-love couples but it was quiet the opposite.
+On reaching Srinagar, I knew where I had to go before I do anything else there ;).
+The Dal Lake, to say the very least, was way more serene and beautiful than I had expected it to be.
+This being one of the most famous touristy places in entire Kashmir, I had expected the place to be teeming with lost-in-love couples but it was quite the opposite.
 But calm and peaceful it was!

 There is more than one aspect of the Dal.
 One that caters to the tourists and many others that cater to the people staying in and around the lake.Actually, there is an entire population based around the Dal and the lake provides for them in more than one way.
 I was lucky to get a peek into this hardly-seen aspect of the Dal.

 From wherever and whichever angle I saw the Dal, it looked equally beautiful to me.
-Be it from the banks of the lake, from the shikaras or from the pari mahal.
+Be it from the banks of the lake, from the shikaras or from the Pari Mmahal.

-Have you been to Kashmir or looking forward to go there?
+Have you been to Kashmir or looking forward to going there?
 What all would you like to see and experience there?

 **** Like what you read?
 Then please like, share and/or tweet.
 Sharing is caring 🙂